Should I Break Tradition for My Son's Middle Name?

 Original Post

-After some back and forth and discussion about why this tradition was truly important to my boyfriend, he has agreed to give our second born son a different middle name but his parents are not happy about it and making my boyfriend feel guilty for not carrying on the tradition and I can’t help but feel like it’s my fault He cares a lot about his parents opinion and wants them to be happy.
-I want our sons to have their own middle names, I want them to be considered individuals and not just extensions of their dad and I and I think them sharing the same middle name doesn’t give them much uniqueness.
+After some back and forth and discussion about why this tradition was truly important to my boyfriend, he has agreed to give our second-born son a different middle name, but his parents are not happy about it and are making my boyfriend feel guilty for not carrying on the tradition.
+I can’t help but feel like it’s my fault.

-My boyfriends parents think it’s selfish and rude of me to ask my boyfriend to deviate from this tradition that has been carried on, and I think our first born carrying on his dads middle name should be enough.
+My boyfriend's parents think it’s selfish and rude of me to ask my boyfriend to deviate from this tradition that has been carried on, and I think our firstborn carrying on his dad's middle name should be enough.
 Am I the a*****e?

 Comment from u/StrangelyRational